zilexa/Homeserver/README.md

 Expect lots of updates until end of January (my personal deadline to update & fully test everything).
 ***

-<sub>Note: I had zero experience when I started and learned everything by googling, spending time on fora, reddit and in documentations and by hours and days of trial&error.
-I made lots of mistakes.
-Now, in case of disaster I will use the scripts in this repository myself to get up and running again.
-I am documenting this because I haven't found a single source online that provides _all necessary information_ to get up and running.
-Also, lot's of things have been carefully chosen after testing alternatives.
-You can save lots of time with this guide! :)</sub>

 ## Features
 _FileRun_